LilDozi/Music-Extractor/README.md

 ## Graphical Interface

 Run `python music_extractor_gui.py` for a minimal desktop interface.
-Use the buttons to pick input files and an output folder, choose the output format, and click **Run Extraction** to process each file.
-Progress messages will appear in the log window.
+Use the buttons to pick input files and optionally an output folder, choose the output format, and click **Run Extraction** to process each file.
+Progress messages and the full ffmpeg log for each file will appear in the log window as well as in a `.txt` file alongside the extracted audio.